 Field-hunting tip

-Look in antimony deposits country — that is the host setting where byströmite typically forms.
+Look in antimony deposits country, the host setting where byströmite typically forms.
 If you start seeing antimony, stibnite, quartz in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.